When setting up the modlet, I am asked for a WEP authorization and/or password

-Other Helpful Information: Check the label on your home router, sometimes the manufacture prints this information on the back or side of the router.
+Other Helpful Information: Check the label on your home router.
+Sometimes the manufacturer prints this information on the back or side of the router.

 If your router requires WEP authentication the password will be 5, 10, 13, or 26 characters.

-If the password length is 10 or 26, then you can type in the password when prompted and proceed on both webpage or smartphone app.
+If the password length is 10 or 26, then you can type in the password when prompted and proceed on either the web page or smartphone app.

 If the password length is 5 or 13 then it must be converted.
 A good website to convert your WEP password is: http://www.rapidtables.com/convert/number/ascii-to-hex.htm